slint-ui/slint/docs/langref/src/properties.md

 }
 ```

-You can annotate custom the properties with a qualifier that specifies how the
+Annotate custom the properties with a qualifier that specifies how the
 property can be read and written:

 -   **`private`** (the default): The property can only be accessed from within the component.